Noctis/kickstart-app/docs/cookbook/New_Http_Action.md

 # Creating a new HTTP Action

-To add a new HTTP action, one needs to do two things:
+To add a new HTTP action, you need to do two things:

 * create an HTTP action class,
 * assign said action to a route.

-Optionally, one can also:
+Optionally, you can also:

 * create a template (view) for said action,
 * create an HTTP request class for the action, if the action takes any request parameters.